galeraga/3D-semantic-parsing/README.md

 #### Sampling rate

 For the PointNet to work, the dimensions of all the inputs must be the same.
-However both object point clouds for classification and sliding window point clouds for segmentation have different number of points.
+However both object point clouds and sliding window point clouds for segmentation have different number of points.
 Hence, prior to entering the data in the model, these point clouds must be modified to fit this variable.
 At the same time, this is one of the effects that will be studied as a hyperparameter.

+To adapt the input to the desired size the process is:
+- If point size in point cloud is under the desired size, we randomly duplicate some points until the desired size is achieved
+- If point size in point cloud is over the desired size, we randomly remove points until the desired size is achieved.

 ### The final folder structure